SolomonTomer/MoviesProject/README.md

    pip install python-levenshtein

 Phase 1:
+Open the script MetaScore.py.
+Set the years parameters in the head of the file:  MAX_YEAR = xxxx, MIN_YEAR = yyyyy.
-From MetaScore.py - edit the script or run the function get_tmp_movies().
+Run: edit the script or run the function get_tmp_movies().